515-516-6769

 Insurance covers basics.
 Cosmetic dentistry is a cash game.
 Americans spend $2.75 billion annually out-of-pocket on elective work.

 The average patient spends about $4,336.
 But averages hide the high-end reality.
-Data shows 10% of cosmetic practices report an average spend over $10,000 per patient.
+Data indicate that 10% of cosmetic practices report an average spend of more than $10,000 per patient.
 This tier involves “full mouth rehabilitations”, veneers, implants, and crowns designed to overhaul an appearance in a few visits.

 How is social media fueling “Zoom Dysmorphia”?